Please enable JavaScript in your browser to use this page.

 1. Home

-The Continuo Foundation Grant
+The Continuo Foundation (Grant Round 11)

-Grants of between £2,000 and £8,000 are available to support touring and greater access to excellent live period classical music to all sectors of society across the United Kingdom.
+Grants of between £2,000 and £6,000 are available to support touring and greater access to excellent live period classical music to all sectors of society across the United Kingdom.

-The Continuo Foundation is a recently formed grant-making charity (founded in 2020) that aims to enable a flourishing of live period performances across the UK, and helps ensembles and musicians to engage, inspire and grow audiences of all ages.
+The Continuo Foundation is a recently formed grant-making charity (founded in 2020) that aims to enable a flourishing of live period performances across the UK, and helps ensembles (3 or more people) and musicians to engage, inspire and grow audiences of all ages.
 Its grants support touring and greater access to excellent classical music to all sectors of society, enriching lives and improving the financial sustainability of ensembles and the freelance musicians of today and tomorrow.

 Grants can be used by ensembles to (please note that this is not an exclusive list):